JaMuad/Stage-0-DevOps-Track-EC2-NGINX-STATIC-WEBSITE/README.md

-# AWS Cloud Resume Project
+# AWS EC2 Static Website Project

 ## Introduction
 This project aims to host a static website on AWS using services EC2 and Route 53.
 The website hosts my resume written in HTML and styled with CSS.